Polygons

 Fig. 2.2a: A Square built with B1 struts.
 Two HG1 struts represent the diagonal, they add to the length of a G1 strut.

-The right angles in Fig. 2.2a have two B1 struts as sides, both with length 1.
-Thus, the length of the the diagonal (the hypotenuse of two right angle triangles) is given by h = √ (1 + 1) = 1.414 213 562..., a famously irrational number.
+The Square in Fig. 2.2a has two B1 struts as sides, both with length 1.
+Thus, its diagonal is given by h = √ (1 + 1) = 1.414 213 562...
 This is the length of a G1 strut.
 The two HG1 struts shown have half this length, h/2 = √2 / 2 = 0.707 106 781...
 For other HG sizes, multiply by the different powers of φ.

-The right angles in Fig. 2.2b have B1 and G1 struts as sides, with lengths of 1 and √2.
+The rectangle in Fig. 2.2b has B1 and G1 struts as sides, with lengths of 1 and √2.
 Thus, h = √ (1 + 2) = 1.733 050 807...
 The two Y1 struts shown have h/2 = √3 / 2 = 0.866 025 403...
 For other Y sizes, multiply by the different powers of φ.
+Because the diagonal is represented by yellow struts, I call this a Yellow rectangle.
+This has the proportions of A4 paper, which are kept when cut or folded in half withdways.

-We now continue with the Golden rectangle.
+Mathematically, this process can go on forever, obtaining the lengths of all square roots, and building the Spiral of Theodorus.
+However, with the Zometool, we stop here.
+We continue instead with the Golden rectangle.
 In Figure 2.2c, we construct it from a Square.

 Fig. 2.2c: To build a Golden rectangle, we start with a Square, with a unit side (B1), on the left.
 We then mark the middle of the lower edge, open the compass to the upper right corner, and then mark that distance on the horizontal axis.
 The width of the full figure is now φ, in this case the length of a B2 strut; the length added to the side of the original Square is 1 / φ.